Erabior/RouteManager/README.md

 5. Click on the 'Mods' tab

-6. Either drag 'RouteManager.UMM.zip' into the UMM Installer window OR click 'Install Mod' and select 'RouteManager.UMM.zip'
+6. Either drag 'RouteManager.UMM' zip file into the UMM Installer window OR click 'Install Mod' and select the 'RouteManager.UMM' zip file

 7. Prosper